oroinc/documentation/commerce/admin_guide/email/system_mailboxes.rst

 All the rules of a mailbox can be viewed and processed from the Autoresponse Rules grid in the corresponding section of the System Mailbox record page.

 .. image:: /user_guide/system/img/system_mailbox/ar_rule.png
+   :alt: A sample of an autoresponse rule form

 Final Steps
 ^^^^^^^^^^^